| | |

 Preheat the oven to 425 degrees.

-Wash the chicken inside and out then pat dry.
+Wash the chicken inside and out, then pat it dry.
 Pull the neck skin up over the breast and secure it to the back with a toothpick.
-Salt and pepper the cavity and spoon in the cooked vegetables, a handful of parsley stems, celery leaves, and lemon slices.
-Massage the chicken all over with 1 tablespoon of butter.
+Season the cavity with sea salt and freshly cracked black pepper.

 Place the chicken into the oven and roast for about 1 hour and 15 minutes, as follows:

-* At 15 minutes: Brush the chicken with the remaining 1/2 tablespoon of butter.
+* At 15 minutes: Brush the chicken with the remaining ½ tablespoon of butter.
 Scatter the sliced onion and carrot all around.
 Reduce the oven temperature to 350 degrees.

 * At 45 minutes: Brush the lemon juice over the chicken.
-If necessary, add 1/2 cup of water to the vegetables to prevent burning.
+If necessary, add ½ cup of water to the vegetables to prevent burning.

 Let the chicken rest on a carving board for 15 minutes before slicing.

 Spoon all but 1 tablespoon of fat from the juices in the pan.
-Add the stock and boil until slightly syrupy, 5 minutes.
-Strain the sauce; you will have just enough to bathe each serving with a spoonful.
-Serve the sliced chicken and sauce with carrots and onions on the side.
-Enjoy.
+Add the stock and boil until slightly syrupy, about 5 minutes.

 Julia Child's Favorite Roast Chicken